FrancescoGnerre/Factionizer/README.md

 # Factionizer
-A website to automate the start of TI4 games
+A website to automate the start/setup of TI4 games